 An emergency kit is of no use if it’s not accessible.
 Therefore, it’s crucial to ensure that your medical supply is close at hand, whether you are at home or work.
 As FEMA recommends, you should have an emergency kit in your home, your place of work, and in your car.

-This will make it easy to respond to an emergency situation in different scenarios.
+This will make it easy to respond to an emergency in different scenarios.
 One of the common mistakes that people make is only having an emergency supply kit in the home.
-However, this will do you no good if the emergency occurs while you are at work or when you are driving.
+However, this will do you no good if the emergency occurs while you are at work or driving.

 Consider the Needs of Vulnerable Persons in Your Family

 When prepping, it’s not enough to only prioritize aspects such as food and water, communication, medical equipment, and other items discussed above.
-It’s also essential to factor in the special needs of vulnerable persons such as children or elderly people.
+It’s also essential to factor in the special needs of vulnerable persons such as children or the elderly.

 If you have small children in your family, you should include their requirements, such as diapers, pacifiers, and bottles, in the emergency supply kit.
 This way, you can meet the nutritional requirements of your child, who may not be able to eat the canned food you have carried.